Straight from our Instagram feed

 In case you were wondering if the town was a type of rural fantasy-fulfilment, allow us to set you straight.
 That farmer using an oxen and cart to transport his crops would be doing it with this method regardless of whether you were watching or not.
 Life simply moves at a slower pace here, and is unbothered and not particularly influenced by the modernity of the rest of the world… or the rest of Cuba, for that matter.
 The perfect opportunity to experience an authentic slice of Cuban rural life.

-But that’s not the end of your 14 day private Cuba tour four the day, which continues four kilometres west of Viñales, at the Mural de la Prehistoria, a 120 metre long painting designed in 1961 by Leovigildo González Morillo, a follower of Mexican artist Diego Rivera.
+Continue four kilometres west of Viñales, to admire the Mural de la Prehistoria, a 120 metre long painting designed in 1961 by Leovigildo González Morillo, a follower of Mexican artist Diego Rivera.
 On a cliff at the foot of the 617 metre high Sierra de Viñales, the highest portion of the Sierra de los Órganos, this massive mural took 18 people and incredible four years to complete.
 The huge, brightly-painted snail, dinosaurs, sea monsters and humans on the cliff symbolize the theory of evolution and are either impressively psychedelic or a travesty for the beautiful landscape, depending on your point of view.

-Your time in Vinales continues with a visit to a tobacco plantation, where the process of harvesting and drying the leaves in a secadero (drying house) will be explained.
-You then have some free time to relax or choose from a range of our optional activities.
+If you love cigars or are interested in Cuban agriculture, we recommend a visit to a tobacco plantation, where the process of harvesting and drying the leaves in a secadero (drying house) will be explained.

 In the evenings it’s time to enjoy Vinales’ limited but lively nightlife.
 Vinales’ tranquil natural beauty sits comfortably alongside a lively and jaunty nightlife, which will surely make your stay in Viñales a memorable one.
 You can choose to explore in the evenings independently, or your local guide will be available to host you.
 Your local guide will be able to recommend a range of options and organise tickets and transfers (paid for locally).